mkellsy/homebridge-lutron/README.md

 After you have a processor or bridge paired, you can start Homebridge.

+## Devices

+This pulgin supports most of the devices available in Caseda and RA3.
+By default, only devices that are not nativally supported are exposed to Homebridge.
+These devices are exposed to Homebridge by default.

+* Pico Remotes (All types are aupported, including 4 button scene remotes)
+* Sunnata Keypads (All types, including both hybrid and non-hybrid)
+* Occupancy Sensors
+* Timeclocks

+You can enable the other types via the configuration.

+## Timeclocks

+Timeclocks are a feature of RA3.
+They are programmed via the Lutron Designer.
+These are exposed as switches in Homebridge, and allow you to intergrate Lutron Timeclocks into HomeKit Automations.

+## Keypads

+Sunnata keypads are a feature of RA3.
+They behave similar to Pico remotes, but since they do not emit a release event, HomeKit double presses and long presses are not supported.
+They do show up in HomeKit, but assigning actions to these will not work.
+Only single presses are supported.

 ## Configuration

 This plugin doesn't require any configuration other than the platform to work.
 The default is to expose remotes, keypads and sensors.